DouglasFreshHabian/RestartOS/README.md

 RestartOS - A Blueprint for Change 🚀
 	</h1>

-By adopting the **F.E.L.O.N.** philosophy, you take a holistic approach to rebuilding your digital life, focusing on privacy, security, education, and building supportive communities.
+By adopting the **RestartOS** philosophy, you take a holistic approach to rebuilding your digital life, focusing on privacy, security, education, and building supportive communities.
 It's a path toward self-reliance and empowerment that opens doors to new opportunities, both in your digital and personal life.

 Let's take charge of our future. 💻🛡️